kkipngenokoech/100_days_of_code/RUBY/Ruby_Projects/event_manager/README.md

 ### next if
 `next if line == " ,RegDate,first_Name,last_Name,Email_Address,HomePhone,Street,City,State,Zipcode\n"`
 it checks if the line is similar to the header , if it is true you escape.

+## PARSING WITH CSV
+`require 'csv'`
+this allows us to import ruby's CSV library. here to import/load data then we:
+`CSV.open()`

+#### accessing columns by their names:
+CSV files with headers have an additional option which allows you to access the column values by their headers

+we need to convert this headers into symbols `header_converters: :symbol`